rxzx115/Facebook-Marketplace-Engagement-Metrics/README.md

 # Facebook-Marketplace-Engagement-Metrics

-Objective: To understand the levels of engagement on the Facebook Marketplace platform and what factors drive interactions on the platform
+Objective: To understand the factors that drive the levels of engagement on the Facebook Marketplace platform to boost audience interaction and optimize content strategy

 Guiding questions: